Revision 23-1, Effective Nov. 13, 2023

-- whether the consumer has significant eye fatigue;
+- if the person has significant eye fatigue;

-- whether the consumer has video magnification that is too large to be productive;
+- if the person has video magnification that is too large to be productive;

-- whether the consumer feels nauseous when using the video magnification system;
+- if the person feels nauseous when using the video magnification system;

-- what the nature of the consumer's degenerative eye condition is;
+- what the nature of the person’s degenerative eye condition is;

-- whether the consumer is fully aware of other resources, such as:
+- if the person is fully aware of other resources, such as:

 - the Texas State Library; and

-- reader services (oral reading or related services for individuals who are blind); and
+- reader services such as oral reading or related services for people who are blind; and

-- what the consumer's computer needs are for using braille or speech-related features and any tasks that the consumer will perform using a scanner, including:
+- what the person’s computer needs are for using braille or speech-related features and any tasks that they will perform using a scanner, including:

-- entering scanned documents into a computer (Has the consumer brought samples of documents to be scanned or can he or she describe the documents?); and
+- entering scanned documents into a computer (Has the person brought samples of documents to be scanned or can he or she describe the documents?); and

 - manipulating scanned documents on a computer.